 Age verification software is priced in three main ways, and the difference matters more than most people expect when they first run the numbers:

-- Pay per ID verification – The service provider will charge for each attempt, meaning it will be charged if identity verification is approved, denied, canceled, or unfinished.
+- Pay per each ID/age verification.
+The service provider will charge for each age verification attempt, meaning it will be charged if the verification is approved, denied, canceled, or unfinished.

-- Pay per completed ID verification – The service provider will charge only when verification is complete, meaning it will be charged regardless of whether the identity verification is approved or denied.
+- Pay per completed ID/age verification.
+The service provider will charge only when the age verification process is complete, meaning it will be charged regardless of whether the user’s verification session is approved or denied.

-- Pay per approved ID verification – The service provider will charge only when verification is finished and approved.
-This is the most buyer-friendly model, as you are not charged for user drop-offs or failed attempts.
+- Pay per approved ID/age verification.
+The service provider will charge only when the age verification is finished and fully approved.
+This is the most business-friendly model, as you are not charged for user drop-offs or failed attempts.
+For startups or industries where fraud rates are typically higher (for example, in iGaming), this is the best option for the highest ROI.

 Recommendation: Because users often fail on the first attempt — bad lighting, expired document, camera issue — a pay-per-approved model can end up significantly cheaper than the per-attempt or per-completed alternatives, even if the per-unit rate looks nominally similar.
 Ask any vendor you’re seriously evaluating to run a cost simulation based on your expected monthly volume and a realistic failure rate estimate.

-- Recommendation: AML, KYB, sanctions screening – if any of those are on a realistic horizon for your business, it’s cheaper to pick a vendor that offers them as add-ons now than to migrate platforms in 18 months.
+- Recommendation: Look for built-in features (like AML, KYB, sanctions screening).
+If any of those are on a realistic horizon for your business, it’s cheaper to pick a vendor that offers them as add-ons now than to migrate platforms in 18 months.
 Platform migrations in this space are genuinely disruptive.

-- High-Risk Business: Cyber insurance and Technology coverage are uncommon in this market.
-If a vendor carries it — underwritten by something real, like Lloyd’s of London – that shifts the risk picture on a system failure or breach.
+- High-Risk Business: Cyber insurance and Technology E&O coverage are uncommon in this market.
+If a vendor carries it (underwritten by something real, like Lloyd’s of London), that automatically shifts the risk picture on a system failure or breach.

-If you’re running verification across multiple surfaces – web, mobile, marketplace – you want one integration, one API, one audit trail.
+If you’re running verification across multiple surfaces (web, mobile, marketplace, etc.), you want one integration, one API, one audit trail.
 Separate implementations per channel create logging inconsistencies that tend to surface exactly when you don’t want them to, which is during an audit.
-The best age verification providers will expose one API that handles document scanning, liveness detection, and result delivery consistently, regardless of where the user is onboarding.
+The best age verification providers will expose one API that handles document scanning, liveness detection, and result delivery consistently.

 4.85 Average Score · (4.7 Capterra | 4.9 G2 | 5.0 TrustRadius | 4.8 Gartner)